serena-zhu/fillit/README.md

 Among all possible solutions for the smallest square, the one where Tetriminos are placed on their most upper-left position is selected.
 In the solution, each Tetrimino will be assgined a capital letter in accordance to the order it appearred in the file.
 The maximum number of Tetriminos that can be passed in a file is, therefore, 26.

-This is a two-member team project at 42.
+This was completed as a two-member team project at 42.

 [Language & Functions Used](#language_functions) | [Installation](#install) | [Usage](#usage) | [Example](#example)